astronomer/docs/astro/cli/test-your-astro-project-locally.md

 ### Run tests with pytest

-To perform unit tests on your Astro project, you can run:
+To run unit tests on your Astro project, run:

 ```sh
 astro dev pytest